 Finally, after many years, I returned to the waterfalls located high above Davao city's northern boundary.
 It was a fog draped, early morning as Yong and I dropped over after hitchhiking with Lloyd who was on his way to CDO with his pretty little daughters.
 Soothing silence and cool, refreshing air greeted us as we took out our bags from the car trunk as cloudy mists floated hazily with the mystifying background.
 What a cool welcome, and I'd like to think that the enchanting waterfalls serenely awaited us.
 Indeed, I am back.

+There were changes too, a new sign referred to a new trail down towards our white haired enchantress.
+However, we opted for the usual route where we had trodded in the past.
 The hut that guarded the old trail was still there, with the roadside fronting it now profusely littered with colorful rows of blooming ornamental plants displaying their potent prowess for catching travelers' attention.

 Down towards the limestone trail we proceeded, nostalgia reminiscing me of a lone beetle that once flew ahead of our excursion group that literally led us along the trail like a self-confessed tour guide.
 The wayside now teemed with yawning yellow flowerettes nudged by early morning coolness.
 I expected quaint miracles along the way.

 Barbed wires jutted coldly ahead of us, slicing through some man-made boundary in the evergreen thicket where there once was none.
 Vines futilely attempted to grasp at these sharp metal strings, wanting to reclaim their now bounded territory.
-I took my attention away from the illusionary scenes that some people call 'reality', knowing that
+I took my attention away from the illusionary scenes that some people call 'reality', knowing that the place would rather remind me of more lasting memory imprints of this certain space-time dimension.

 The forest was growing, on a trail that I faintly remembered with the clear sky exposed directly above, now shaded us with the soothing cover of a young rainforest.
 Shades of ochre greens, deep earth, damp barks and long entwining vines that dared you to mimic Tarzan (or Cheetah, whatever suits) swaying from tree to tree, at your own risk.
 A really weird looking insect, which I surmised looked like a crooked, yellow-striped hopping hook, landed on my arm and insisted that it gets my gasping attention.
 There's a brown butterfly fluttering, but it still looked weird, enchantingly weird.